weberlo/weberlo.github.io/projects.md

 To provide automatic optimization, µTVM makes use of [AutoTVM](https://arxiv.org/abs/1805.08166) (depicted below).
-AutoTVM suggests candidate kernel implementations in C, and the candidates are then compiled and loaded onto the device via [JTAG](https://en.wikipedia.org/wiki/JTAG).
-Random inputs are used to time the execution of kernels, which is fed into AutoTVM's search algorithm.
-Over time, by intelligently navigating the space of implementations, AutoTVM tailors candidate kernels to the architectural properties of the device, using only timing information.
+AutoTVM suggests candidate kernel implementations in C, which µTVM then compiles and loads onto the device via [JTAG](https://en.wikipedia.org/wiki/JTAG).
+Random inputs are used to time the execution of kernels, and these inputs are then fed into AutoTVM's search algorithm.
+By intelligently navigating the space of implementations, AutoTVM tailors candidate kernels to the architectural properties of the device, using only timing information.